dotnet/runtime/docs/design/features/byreflike-generics.md

 When boxing due to a constrained call that cannot be made, instead of allocating a normal boxed object, an object of `InvalidBoxedObject` type will be created.
 It will have implementations of the various overridable object methods which throw `InvalidProgramException`, and interface dispatch shall have a special case for attempting to invoke an interface method on such an object, that will also throw an `InvalidProgramException`.

+The `Reflection.Emit` API will need to be updated to respect the behavior of this flag.
+How it will handle support is an open question.

 ## Open questions

 - This scenario is the inverse of [Generic constraints](https://docs.microsoft.com/dotnet/csharp/programming-guide/generics/constraints-on-type-parameters) as it is an "allow".
 What does this look like as a general case as to potentially support pointers in the future?
 See https://github.com/dotnet/runtime/issues/13627.

+- Should `Reflection` support this scenario initially?
+This includes calling and using API calls such as `MakeGenericType` / `MakeGenericMethod`.